hphelion/documentation/cloudos/install.create-cloud.md

 * Trash User Password &mdash; Trash user's password for a granted user's role on a trash project in the Administration Dashboard.

-**Remember the passwords** &mdash; You will use them to log into the HP Cloud OS Administration Dashboard.
+**Remember the passwords** &mdash; You will use them to log into the HP Helion Cloud OS Administration Dashboard.

 When you're ready, click **Create Cloud**.
 The cloud will go through a series of steps to create an active cloud, showing the percent (%) completed.